Bridging Neural Networks and Wireless Systems with MIMO-OFDM Semantic Communications: An Overview of Semantic Communications

-Some prior work has explored adaptive encoding and decoding techniques based on given signal-to-noise ratio (SNR) values~\cite{xu2021wireless, ding2024adaptive}.
+Some prior work has explored adaptive encoding and decoding techniques based on given signal-to-noise ratio (SNR) values~\cite{xu2021wireless, ding2024adaptive, park2024joint}.
 These studies focus on training a single neural network to handle various SNRs, in contrast to typical semantic communications models which train separate neural networks for different target SNR values.
 These approaches, however, still assume a uniform SNR level for all symbols and do not account for varying SNRs for individual symbols.
+Furthermore, in complex-valued I/Q symbol-based semantic communication systems, these approaches have shown slightly inferior performance compared to using an ensemble of neural networks trained separately for each SNR level~\cite{xu2021wireless}.
+In this article, to improve performance and align with prior testbed setups~\cite{yoo2022real, yoo2023role, liu2022real}, we adopt an ensemble of neural networks trained for each SNR level.

-Other approaches have trained neural networks using statistical fading channel models, such as Rayleigh fading~\cite{bourtsoulatze2019deep, yoo2023role}, to account for scenarios where each symbol experiences different channel qualities.
-These models, however, were not truly channel-adaptive; instead, they relied on the encoder and decoder to implicitly learn channel statistics from channel-equalized symbols.
-Additionally, none of this work validated their system performance with prototypes in practical scenarios.
-Our article highlights the need for channel-adaptive semantic communications models through prototype measurements, complementing these previous studies.
+The authors in \cite{wu2024deep} proposed a neural-network-augmented MIMO semantic system combining zero forcing (ZF) equalization and neural network-based symbol refinement.
+However, their evaluation is confined to theoretical Rayleigh-fading channels.
+In contrast, we deploy a full MIMO-OFDM prototype under real-world impairments, such as PA nonlinearity and frequency-selective SNR variations.
+Rather than proposing novel MIMO processing techniques, our objective is to analyze practical challenges via prototype, including the simulation-prototype performance discrepancies reported in \cite{yoo2023role,liu2022real,ding2024adaptive}, and to derive actionable insights for future system designs.